ROGER & FRANS PAGES

 PIRATE RADIO

-After more than forty years we are both proud to still support both Radio Caroline and Radio London - those great establishments of the sixties which helped liberate our generation and forced the BBC reform and listen to its public.
-We were privileged to be guests at the PIRATE RADIO RE-UNION in 2001 - together with Jacky and Colin.
-See pictures at the Big L web-site http://www.radiolondon.co.uk/rl2001/picspier1.html The picture above is Jacky & Colin and myself with Fran at the radio London studio on Clacton Pier in August 2001.
+After more than fifty years we are both proud to still support both Radio Caroline and Radio London - those great establishments of the sixties which helped liberate our generation and forced the BBC reform and listen to its public.
+We were privileged to be guests at the PIRATE RADIO RE-UNION in 2001 - together with Jacky and Colin Pattenden.
+See pictures at the Big L web-site http://www.radiolondon.co.uk/rl2001/picspier1.html The picture above is Jacky & Colin and myself with Fran at the Radio London studio on Clacton Pier in August 2001.

 horizontal rule